-Polar Lights, Aurora Polaris, Lady Aurora, the Green Lady, you’ve probably seen all of these terms pass by on your social media feed?
-Did it get you instantly excited but left you wondering what it actually is, where you can see it best, and when you should buy your flight tickets to be the next one to experience it?
+Polar Lights, Aurora Polaris, Lady Aurora, the Green Lady, you’ve probably seen all of these terms pass by on your social media feed.
 As it is one of nature’s most curious phenomena, the northern lights spark a plethora of questions.
-Below we’ll give you an answer to the most frequently asked questions.
+Below we’ll give you an answer to the most frequently asked questions about how to see the Northern Lights in Norway.

 The northern lights appear when electrically charged particles, that emanate from the sun, travel at a high speed towards Earth, creating a light that becomes visible when the particles collide with gases in the Earth’s atmosphere.
 The Earth’s magnetic field directs the particles towards the openings near the North and South Poles, which indeed allows you to witness this natural magic show on both magnetic poles.
 In the Southern hemisphere, e.g. Southern Argentina or New Zealand, there is Aurora Australis, or better known as the Southern Lights.